 A 2011 study from the Delaware Valley Regional Planning Commission looked at a few different scenarios for eliminating the $1 transfer penalty and found that eliminating transfer fees could lead to an 11% increase in ridership over the long term while reducing farebox revenue by only 3.6%.
 SEPTA could see greater short-term revenue loss and a more modest bump in ridership in the near term.
 They collect about $12 million in revenue from transfers each year that they would need to make up somewhere.

 But this needs to be considered within the larger context of falling city transit ridership.
 SEPTA ridership has been falling, especially on buses, and they're going to need to make some investments to win riders back.
 As the DVRPC report suggests, eliminating the transfer penalty is one of the more cost-effective investments we can make to reverse our transit ridership decline.
 Especially since free transfers are a necessary piece of the bus network redesign initiative that has strong support at a high level from GM Leslie Richards and Philadelphia Mayor Jim Kenney.

 - Sign the petition: Tell SEPTA to eliminate the $1 transfer penalty

-- Call your City Councilmember and ask them to sponsor a resolution supporting free transfers
+- Talk to your City Councilmember and ask them to voice their support for free transfers

 District 1: Mark Squilla: [email protected], (215) 686-3458, (215) 686-3459